 The CCC site team with a group of new Reef Rangers. © Coral Cay Conservation

 The Reef Rangers initiative is an immersive activity for children from schools in Southern Leyte to attend CCC’s base in Napantao.
-The activity is run throughout the day and provides children with opportunities to learn about coral reef conservation and coral ecology, putting their newly acquired knowledge into practice during snorkeling activities on our house reef in Napantao.
+The activity runs throughout the day and provides children with opportunities to learn about coral reef conservation and coral ecology, putting their newly acquired knowledge into practice during snorkeling activities on our house reef in Napantao.
 The house reef is full of macrofauna, coral, and amazing shapes and colors, and on occasions, the Reef Rangers are even lucky enough to come face to face with whale sharks.
 Many of the children attending the Reef Rangers events, despite having stunning reefs on their doorstep, have never snorkeled before.
-Therefore, by not only providing the opportunity for them to take the plunge, ensuring a personal connection to the marine world.
+Therefore, we are not only providing the opportunity for them to take the plunge.
+We are also ensuring they have a personal connection to the marine world.

 2) Seastar Environmental Award Scheme (SEAS)